bacnet-stack/bacnet-stack/bacnet-stack/demo/mstpcap/readme.txt

 and saves the packets to a file in Wireshark PCAP format for the MS/TP dissector to read.
 The filename has a date and time code in it, and will contain up to 65535 packets.
 A new file will be created at each 65535 packet interval.
+The tool can be stopped by using Control-C.

 Here is a sample of the tool running (use CTRL-C to quit).
 D:\code\bacnet-stack\bin>mstpcap COM3 38400